 - If you are a cold sleeper, the draft in a quilt can sometimes be too chilly for some.

-- Being a niche product, the cost of quilts are relatively high.
+- Being a niche product, the cost of quilts is relatively high.

 Pros for Suspension Framed Packs:

-- The airflow behind your back will keep you much less sweaty, conserving water.
+- The airflow behind your back will help prevent sweating, conserving water.